Morteza-Khazaei/mwrtms/README.md

 - Python 3.9+
 - NumPy, SciPy, Matplotlib, Pandas (see `requirements.txt` for the full list)
-- A C/C++ toolchain when installing from source so the optional Cython extension can compile (e.g. `build-essential` on Debian/Ubuntu, Xcode Command Line Tools on macOS, or Visual Studio Build Tools on Windows).
+- A C/C++ toolchain to build the optional I2EM Cython extension (`build-essential` on Debian/Ubuntu, Xcode Command Line Tools on macOS, or Visual Studio Build Tools on Windows).

 ---